7 Cambridge Drive

 - St. Vincent Hospital, and many others.

 These practicum experiences are offered through off-campus facilities and settings, which will require that the student complete a criminal background check, a drug screening and/or fingerprinting before beginning the practicum.
 Visit our background check requirements page for details.

 Will I have service learning opportunities?

 Are there special admission requirements?

-Applicants to the master’s degree in speech-language pathology will be required to have a cumulative undergraduate GPA of at least 3.0, to have successfully completed either a major or minor course of study in communication disorders or speech-language pathology, to include the following prerequisite courses or their equivalents, with an average GPA of 3.2 or better in the pre-requisite courses with no single course grade below C (2.0):
+Applicants to the two-year track of the master’s degree in speech-language pathology will be required to submit GRE scores, 2 letters of recommendation from academic sources, and a personal statement.
+Applicants must have a cumulative undergraduate GPA of at least 3.0, have successfully completed either a major or minor course of study in communication disorders or speech-language pathology, to include the following prerequisite courses or their equivalents, with an average GPA of 3.2 or better in the pre-requisite courses with no single course grade below C (2.0):

 - 3 credits of Biology (e.g., BI 030 or 111)